KingsOnline/dev-it-up/README.md

 # dev-it-up
-Switches from the live to the dev version of the King's Online Design System CSS
+A chrome extension that switches from to the dev version of the King's Online Design System CSS on any KEATS page.